irods/irods-legacy/iRODS/modules/extendedICAT/README.txt

 2) If you want, create a icatExtTables.sql and icatExtInserts.sql in this directory.
 If these exist, they will be invoked by irodssetup during the installation process.
-You can also do this manually after installation, if you prefer.
+You can also execute this SQL manually (via, for example, psql) after installation, if you prefer.
 For these too, there are examples in the example subdirectories.

 3) After installation, enable this module by editing config/config.mk, uncommenting out the line:
 # EXTENDED_ICAT = 1

-4) You then run 'make clean' and 'make'.
-The 'make clean' is needed because the make system (via our Makefiles) is not aware of the dependencies on the optionally included .h file.
+4) Then run 'make'.